dotcomfy/dotcomfy-bashrc/README.md

 # Other tips

-If you can't change your login shell, but still want to run bash when it's available, then this little hack can be quite useful
+If you can't change your login shell, but still want to run bash when it's available, then this little hack can be quite useful.
 I used to do this in an environment where I had a lot of different Unix flavours, but with shared home dirs

 ```